Dor Daim: Background: Baladi and Shami rituals

 This division would be reflected among the Yemenite Jews.
 The Shami sub-group adopted a Sephardic-influenced rite, in no small part due to its essentially being forced upon them.
 Others retained the Yemenite ancestral liturgy, whether or not they accepted the Zoharic/Lurianic Kabbalah theologically.
-In the 18th century, to ensure the continued use of the Yemenite's original text, Rabbi Yiḥyah Salaḥ (known as the Maharitz) promoted compromise and introduced a new edition of the Yemenite Jewish prayer book which he created.
-It substantially followed the traditional Yemenite (Maimonidean) ritual, but made some concessions to the Kabbalists, for example by incorporating the hymn Lechah Dodi.
-This new standard became known as Baladi (meaning "of the country", i.e. Yemen), in contrast to the adopted Lurianic-Sephardic ritual which was known as Shami (literally "northern", meaning Palestinian or Damascene).
-The distinction also affected questions of Jewish law, the Baladi community continued to follow Maimonides almost exclusively while the Shami community also accepted the Shulchan Aruch.
+In the 18th century, to ensure the continued use of the Yemenites' original text, Yiḥyah Salaḥ promoted compromise and introduced a new edition of the Baladi-rite prayer books he created.
+It substantially followed the traditional Yemenite itual but made some concessions to the Kabbalists, for example, by incorporating the hymn Lekhah Dodi.
+This new standard became known as Baladi "of the country" (referring to Yemen), in contrast to the adopted Lurianic Sephardic ritual, which was known as Shami"northern," (meaning Palestinian or Damascene).
+The distinction also affected questions of Jewish law; the Baladi community continued to follow Maimonides almost exclusively, while the Shami community also accepted the Shulchan Aruch.

 In the 18th century, Yemen produced an influential Kabbalist in Shalom Sharabi, who headed the Beit El Synagogue in Jerusalem, the elite seclusion centre for developing and praying in the Lurianic system.
-Over time more and more Kabbalistic practices became popular among the Yemenite Jews to the point that the Baladi community became localized as a significant population only around the area of Yemen's capital city, Sana'a.
+Over time, Kabbalistic practices became popular among the Yemenite Jews to the point that the Baladi community became localized as a significant population only around the area of Yemen's capital city, Sana'a.
 Today, as the majority of Yemenite Jewry are outside of Yemen and in closer contact with Ashkenazi and Sephardi Jews, it could be perceived that the proportion with which the Dor Daim perspective is spreading (though in a different form than the original) is not much different from the rate at which Yemenite Jews as a whole are giving up their unique traditions and assimilating into mainstream Judaism.